Central Africa Medal

-The Central Africa Medal was a British campaign medal awarded for service from 1891–1894 in Eastern and Central Africa, and from 1894–1898 for service in British Central Africa.
+The Central Africa Medal was a British campaign medal awarded for service from 1891 to 1894 in Eastern and Central Africa, and from 1894 to 1898 for service in British Central Africa.

 Criteria

 Award of the Central Africa Medal was approved by Queen Victoria in Army Order No. 66, 1 April 1895.
 The initial award was for various military expeditions from July 1891 to June 1894, subsequently extended to the Unyoro Expedition in 1895.
-It was later authorised for service in British Central Africa from 1895–1898.
+It was later authorised for service in British Central Africa from 1895 to 1898.
 The main causes of these expeditions were to suppress slave-trading or to punish raids on neighbouring tribes.

 Most medals were awarded to members of the Indian Army and British-led local forces.
 No British Army units were present, although some British officers and non commissioned officers seconded to local units received the medal, as did a small number of Royal Navy personnel.

 Appearance

 The medal is 36 mm in diameter.
 It was issued in silver to combatants, while native porters and authorised servants received the medal in bronze.

 The medal uses the same design as the Ashantee Medal and the East and West Africa Medal, although with a different ribbon.

 The obverse depicts the left facing effigy of Queen Victoria wearing a diadem with a veil behind.
 On either side is the inscription VICTORIA on the left and REGINA on the right.
 The designer was Leonard Charles Wyon.

 The reverse bears a scene, inspired by the Ashanti War, of British soldiers fighting the Ashanti in the jungle.
 It was designed by Sir Edward John Poynter.

 The ribbon, 31.7 mm wide, has three equal stripes of black, white and pale brown, also described as copper or terra cotta, worn with the black to the left when facing the wearer.
 The colours symbolise the troops who took part – African, European and Indian.

 The recipient's name and unit were usually engraved or impressed on the rim of the medal, although some were issued unnamed.